 Note: Before getting started, make sure you're operating on the latest version of Instagram.
-At the time of posting, the latest version is 35.0 on iOS, and varies according to the device.
+At the time of publishing this guide, the latest version is 84.0 on iOS and 83.0 on Android.
 Please also note that although this article might demonstrate each tip below using an iPhone or Android device, all items on this list are available for both operating systems and can be enjoyed using the same step-by-step instructions.

 27 Hidden Instagram Hacks, Tips, and Features